Find your calm this holiday: up to 20% off select hormone tests for a limited time only* Shop Sale >

 Level of immunoglobulin E (IgE), which is a type of antibody produced by the immune system in response to exposure to allergens (substances that can cause an allergic reaction), such as cat dander.

-If the test finds that you are sensitized to cat dander, further testing is automatically performed (at no additional cost) to find out which specific proteins may be causing your allergy symptoms.
+If the test finds that you are sensitized to cat dander (Cat Dander IgE ≥0.35 kU/L), further testing is automatically performed (at no additional cost) to find out which specific proteins may be causing your allergy symptoms.
 These specific proteins can be found in cat’s dander, saliva or urine.
-If Cat Dander IgE is ≥0.35 kU/L, Fel d 1 IgE, Fel d 2 IgE and Fel d 4 IgE will be performed.
+These component tests include Fel d 1 IgE, Fel d 2 IgE, Fel d 4 IgE and Fel d 7 IgE.

 FAQ